 The use of honey as medicine is nothing new.
 It first appeared as an ingredient in medicinal compounds and cures made by Egyptian physicians 5,000 years ago.
-In other ancient practices, the use of honey as medicine is from traditional Chinese medicine and Indian Ayurveda to Mayan shamanism.
+In other ancient practices, honey is used as medicine, from traditional Chinese medicine and Indian Ayurveda to Mayan shamanism.
 In the past fifteen years, there has been an explosion in scientific research on honey as medicine at Universities, research centers, and medical clinics worldwide.

-The science may be new, but the practice of using honey in remedies dates way back in time.
+The science may be new, but using honey in remedies dates back in time.

 For this blog, we are staying true to science.
 There is credible and documented research on traditional and modern uses of honey in human diseases.
 We are looking at the research to understand the proven healing powers of honey.